will-code-for-coffee/PythonPress/README.md

+> **On Hiatus**
+> This project, while still in development, is moving along much slower than initially anticipated.
+As this is a "pet project" that had to be prioritized below a handful of other commitments and responsibilities I have, so it has taken a back seat since the initial planning was undertaken almost a year ago.
+I hope to have the alpha version completed by the end of 2021, but I can't make any promises or commitments to a release date at this point.
+> I apologize for any inconvenience.
+If you are interested in contributing to the project, please reach out to me at [will.code.for.coffee@outlook.com](mailto:will.code.for.coffee@outlook.com) with "PythonPress" in the subject line.
+> Thank you!
+> -- Dead Bat

 # PythonPress

 A dynamic content-management system written in Python, inspired by WordPress and SharePoint.
-PythonPress is still in its early stages, and is expected to remain in development through the rest of 2020.
+PythonPress is still in its early stages and development has slowed considerably due to "life" but this repo will receive updates from time to time.

 ## Project Goals